magao-x/handbook/maintenance/cooling/filter_cleaning.rst

 2. Initial Conditions.

-   - RTC, ICC, and all cameras off.
+   - RTC, ICC, and liquid cooled cameras (camwfs, camsci1, camsci2) off.
+   - instCool on

 3. Remove the lower cover plate labeld "cooling access" on the input side of the electronics rack to expose the cooler control panel.